TUM-DSE/Coyote-orig/compile_coyote.md

 # Change Coyote commit

-We are currently using commit `c7e475e` for testing.
+To change to a specific commit, such as `c7e475e`, run the following command.

 ```
 cd Coyote
 git checkout c7e475e
 ```
+We are currently not using any specifi commit but just the latest one.

 # Compile Coyote Shell
 ```